sufforest/SolidBin/README.md

-# SolidBin(SolidBin: Improving Metagenome Binning with Semi-supervised Normalized Cut.)
+# SolidBin (Improving Metagenome Binning with Semi-supervised Normalized Cut)
 A genome binning method for contig binning, based on semi-supervised spectral clustering method.

 ## <a name="started"></a>Getting Started